Incoterms Explained for Beginners

 Why are Incoterms important?

-Using Incoterms helps to standardize contracts and determine who is responsible for the risk, liability and cost of each stage of a shipment between trading partners based in different countries.
+Using Incoterms helps to standardize contracts and determine the assumed responsibility for the risk, liability, and cost of every handover point in a freight shipment journey between trading partners based in different countries.
 This will help you to avoid being caught unawares with an unexpected cost, or with your shipment waiting on a dock somewhere for you to move it, with no idea that the other party wasn’t taking care of that for you!

 They help to avoid problems between partners who speak different languages, and make sure that both partners understand and agree on what their role is in the shipment, which is important if you’re dealing with someone who does not speak your language-or even someone who does, but who lives in a country with different regulations and standard operating procedures.
 After all, anyone who has ever vacationed abroad will know only too well that many things are done differently elsewhere, and that misunderstandings are easy.

-It also means that disputes and confusion can be avoided, and helps to promote good business relationships so that your shipment arrives safely and on time without arguments, and you both walk away happy, ready to trade together again another day.
+It also means that disputes and confusion can be avoided, they help to promote good business relationships.
+When keeping on good terms with your freight shipping stakeholders you are making sure your shipment arrives safely and on time.
+Avoid arguments and you both walk away happy, ready to trade together again another day.